 Klass, G., & Crothers, L. (2000).
 An experimental evaluation of web-based tutorial quizzes.
 Social Science Computer Review, 18(4), 508–515.

 Klass, G. M. (2004).
 A practical approach to the introductory political science statistics course.
-Alexandria, VA: American Statistical Association.
+2004 Proceedings of the American Statistical Association, Statistical Computing Section.

 Klass, P. (2001).
 Online assignments maximize in-class learning.
 The Teaching Professor, 15(3), 4.

 Kossman, S. P. (2009).
 The power of nurse educators: Welcoming and unwelcoming behaviors.
 In S. D. Bosher & M. D. Pharris (Eds.), Transforming nursing education: The culturally inclusive environment (pp. 27–60).
-New York, NY: Springer.
+Springer.

 Kussart, N. J., Hunt, S. K., & Simonds, C. J. (2007).
 Learning communities in the basic communication course: Exploring students’ perception of power and use of compliance-gaining strategies.
 Basic Communication Course Annual, 19, 72–103.